wkaisertexas/HIP/docs/how-to/cooperative_groups.rst

 Group Types
 =============

-There are different group types for based on different level on grouping.
+There are different group types based on different levels of grouping.

 Thread Block Group
 --------------------